CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-miniview-intentions.md

 # REST API: POST miniview intentions

+The miniview intentions indicate what type of communication is allowed with this miniview.
+The intentions for email, sms, fax and pdf can all be enabled separately, to prevent accidental mailings.

 The HTTP POST call to edit the intentions of a miniview can be found at the following address: